Learning at Etz Chaim

 Adult education programs are offered for members who wish to expand their knowledge of Hebrew, Judaism, current events, and Torah.
 Programs may be led by the congregation’s rabbis or members, or by visiting rabbis or other outside experts.

 Our Torah Study group meets in the synagogue's library on Saturday mornings from 9:00 to 10:15.
-We are working our way through the Hebrew Bible in sequence.
+We are working our way through the Book of Daniel.
 Each week we read and discuss.
 This is a wonderful group and we have a great time.